kainliu/kainliu.github.io/source/_posts/find-similar-images-based-on-locality-sensitive-hashing.md

 Now we extract a signature for every picture, the next job is to find how to measure the similarities between the signatures.

-Consider the signatures as 64-dimensional vectors, `Cosine Similarity` is suitable to quantify their similarities, since it is an inner product space that measures the cosine of the angle between them.

 ![Euclidean Distance `dist(A,B)` and Cosine Similarity `cos\theta`.](/images/cosine-similarity.jpg)

-We can see from the figure above Euclidean Distance is a measure of the absolute distance between each point, but the cosine similarity measures the angle between the vector space, more is to reflect differences in direction, but not the location.
+`Cosine Similarity` is an inner product space that measures the cosine of the angle between them.
+The figure above illustrates that `Cosine Similarity` measures the angle between the vector space, compared to `Euclidean Distance` (a measure of the absolute distance between two points), more is to reflect differences in direction, but not the location.

+If consider the signatures as 64-dimensional vectors, we could use `Cosine Similarity` to quantify their similarities.

-## Hashing
+## Locality Sensitive Hashing

 `Locality Sensitive Hashing` (LSH) is an algorithm for searching near neighbors in high dimensional spaces.
-The core idea is to hash similar items into the same bucket, and let's walk through the process of applying **LSH for Cosine Similarity**, with the help of the following plots from [Benjamin Van Durme & Ashwin Lall, ACL2010](http://www.cs.jhu.edu/~vandurme/papers/VanDurmeLallACL10-slides.pdf) with some modifications.
+The core idea is to hash similar items into the same bucket.
+We will walk through the process of applying **LSH for Cosine Similarity**, with the help of the following plots from [Benjamin Van Durme & Ashwin Lall, ACL2010](http://www.cs.jhu.edu/~vandurme/papers/VanDurmeLallACL10-slides.pdf), with a few modifications by me.

 ![Figure 1.
 Cosine Similarity LSH.](/images/cos-lsh-1.png)